 Just for argument’s sake, let’s assume that LinkedIn doesn’t get creative with the Lynda.com pricing models, but just integrates the content and markets the courses at the current $25/user/month price via the LinkedIn machine.
 Let’s also assume LinkedIn does a terrible job and only gets 1% of their user base to sign up.

-Well that amounts to approximately 3.47 million new content subscribers and a cool $1 billion in annual sales.
-If 10% sign up that’s $10 billion in annual sales and that could eclipse the rest of the learning technology market’s annual sales combined.
-By doing things right, the sky is the limit.
+Well that amounts to approximately 6.1 million new content subscribers and a cool $1.8 billion in annual sales.
+If 10% sign up, that’s $18 billion in annual sales.
+That could easily eclipse the rest of the learning technology market’s annual sales, combined.
+If LinkedIn does things right, the sky is the limit.

 2) LinkedIn Created the World’s Largest Workforce Development Site